 Caring for your dentures is a simple process.
 When handling your dentures, stand over a folded towel or basin of water before being placed in a denture cleanser soaking solution or in plain water Never use hot water, which can cause them to warp.
 Also, brush your dentures daily to remove food deposits and plaque and help prevent them from becoming stained.
 You also should brush your gums, tongue, and palate every morning with a soft-bristled brush before you insert your dentures.
 This stimulates circulation in your tissues and helps remove plaque.

-For more information about dentures or any other dental service, call our office at 386-668-8600 in DeBary, Florida for an appointment with our dentist.
+For more information about dentures near DeBary, Florida, call our office at 386-668-8600 to schedule an appointment with a dentist.

 Implant Retained Dentures

 When you have lost your natural teeth, a variety of complications can arise that impact your physical and emotional health.
 You may find it difficult to speak clearly or chew your favorite foods.
 You may be embarrassed and try to hide your smile from others.
 You may also experience shifting among your remaining teeth, causing additional discomfort in your mouth and jaw.